 In 2004, Pennsylvania enacted legislation (Act 194) that provides the opportunity for individuals living with mental illness to create a Mental Health Advance Directive (MHAD) and plan ahead for mental health services and supports in the event they become unable to make decisions for themselves.
-A MHAD offers a clear written statement of an individual’s medical treatment preferences or other expressed wishes or instructions should they become incapacitated.
+A MHAD offers a clear written statement of an individual’s mental health treatment preferences or other expressed wishes or instructions should they become incapacitated.
 It can also be used to assign decision-making authority to another person who can act on that person’s behalf during times of incapacitation.

 MHADs offer several key benefits.
 Correctly implemented and executed, they can: